 Here are some must-try Hiroshima specialties!

 Hiroshima is the humble birthplace of the Hiroshima-style okonomiyaki, often simply called Hiroshima-yaki.
 This layered savory pancake grew out of the postwar years and has since gained popularity as a famous dish in the region.
-In stark contrast to the Osaka-style okonomiyaki, which have their batter and bits thoroughly mixed, Hiroshima okonomiyaki has the batter, eggs, meats, and cabbage individually layered on the pancake.
+In stark contrast to the Osaka-style okonomiyaki, which has its batter and bits thoroughly mixed, Hiroshima okonomiyaki has the batter, eggs, meats, and cabbage individually layered on the pancake.
 More cabbage is traditionally used in Hiroshima than for Osaka okonomiyaki, and adding soba or udon noodles is common as well.
-You can easily find this local dish everywhere in the city, but the Okonomiyaki Village (Okonomiyaki-mura) in downtown Hiroshima has three floors of okonomiyaki madness with all sorts of toppings to round it out how you like it.
+You can easily find this local dish everywhere in the city, but the Okonomiyaki Village (Okonomiyaki-mura) in downtown Hiroshima has three floors of okonomiyaki madness with all sorts of toppings to round out how you like it.

 Hiroshima supplies the rest of Japan with 60% of its oyster consumption as the top oyster-producing city, so it’s no wonder that kaki (oysters) are a must-eat when in Hiroshima.
-Oysters tend to be a particularly divisive seafood, but if you can handle it, between October and March the oysters from Hiroshima are not only massive but also juicy and full of flavor.
+Oysters tend to be particularly divisive seafood, but if you can handle it, between October and March the oysters from Hiroshima are not only massive but also juicy and full of flavor.
 Six separate rivers run through the city to Hiroshima Bay, passing on the nutrients from the mountains of Chugoku to give the oysters their bulk and richness.
 Oyster lovers can have them fresh, grilled, deep-fried (kaki-furai), in a kaki-no-dote-nabe earthenware hot pot, or inside a mouthwatering slab of Hiroshima okonomiyaki.
 The best place to get them is at a kakiya, an oyster specialty shop.
 You’ll find many of them on the island of Miyajima, sitting off to the side in Hiroshima Bay, where you can have set meals of kaki or as a street food snack.

 Lemons, you say?
 That’s right, lemons!
-A little known fact about Hiroshima is that the surrounding prefecture is the main grower of lemons in Japan.
+A little-known fact about Hiroshima is that the surrounding prefecture is the main grower of lemons in Japan.
 Grown in the sunshine and mild climate caused by the nearby Seto Inland Sea, the vibrant color of the lemons is a sign of the nutrients and fresh flavor held within each fruit.
 They’ve got characteristically juicy flesh with a strong aroma, even the green lemons are eaten as a snack or used as a garnish in drinks.

 Marked with a red stamp of approval, akashu, these high-grade lemons are quality assured.
 In the production of these Hiroshima lemons, they avoid using pesticides and preservatives, leaving the lemon’s fragrant skin safe to be eaten too, or grated and used as a spice.
 A fresh squeeze of lemon juice over a Hiroshima okonomiyaki is also a delicious use of the Hiroshima lemons, elevating the dish, while of course the area also produces a range of lemon-infused sakes and drinks.
 But of course, what a perfect match to squeeze a local lemon over a local oyster, freshly picked from Hiroshima Bay.